Skip to content ↓

 • the % of eligible pupils achieving at least a grade ‘5’ in English and Mathematics

-The Pupil Premium Strategy Statement is a working document and outlines a whole school approach in which staff take responsibility for disadvantaged pupil outcomes and raise expectations of what they can achieve.
+The Pupil Premium Strategy is a working document and outlines a whole school approach in which staff take responsibility for disadvantaged pupil outcomes and raise expectations of what they can achieve.

 Monitoring, Evaluation and Review